Sorting prolate and oblate spheroids with a diatomic gas in a magnetic field: Sedimentation of spheroids in anisotropic odd viscosity

 For $\mathbf{U} \cdot \bm \ell =0 $, we can extract from \eqref{eq:Forcequation}, \eqref{eq:oblatething} and \eqref{eq:prolatething} the values

 The Hall angle that the sedimenting oblate and prolate spheroids make is then given by

 We can plug in \eqref{eq:allgamma} to find

 where $K'_2 = \epsilon K_2 / \eta_\sh $.
 In Fig \ref{figsimpleimpact122}, we plot \eqref{eq:thetavalue} as a function of $\Theta$ for $\kappa = \{ 0.5 ,1 \} $.
 Note that $\kappa=1$ corresponds to the extremal case where the oblate spheroid is perfectly flat and the prolate spheroid is perfectly thin.
-In this limit \eqref{eq:thetavalue}, which is perturbative in $\kappa$, is not guaranteed to be a valid description.
+In this limit, the expression in \eqref{eq:thetavalue}, which is perturbative in $\kappa$, is not guaranteed to be a valid description.
 The limit $\kappa \rightarrow 1 $ is discussed further in Sec.~\ref{sec:finalsection}.
-When the Hall angles differ, the prolate and oblate spheres can be separated through sedimentation, as shown in Fig.~\ref{figsimpleimpact}, where the difference in Hall angles is exaggerated.
+When the Hall angles corresponding to the prolate and oblate spheroid differ, the prolate and oblate spheroids can be separated through sedimentation, as shown in Fig.~\ref{figsimpleimpact}, where the difference in Hall angles is exaggerated.
 In reality, the difference in Hall angle between oblate and prolate spheroids will be smaller and one needs to consider a larger sedimentation domain to see the shape-based sorting effect.